Brooks Wilson: Professional career

 The Atlanta Braves selected him in the seventh round, with the 202nd overall selection, of the 2018 MLB draft.
 Wilson began his professional career with the Danville Braves of the Low-A Appalachian League.
-He made 17 appearances split between Danville and the Single-A Rome Braves in his debut campaign, posting a 3-2 record and 1.30 ERA with 25 strikeouts in 27.2 innings of work.
+He made 17 appearances split between Danville and the Single-A Rome Braves in his debut campaign, posting a 3–2 record and 1.30 ERA with 25 strikeouts in 27.2 innings of work.

-In 2019, Wilson spent the year with the High-A Florida Fire Frogs, working to a 4-3 record and 2.47 ERA with 73 strikeouts in 87.1 innings pitched.
+In 2019, Wilson spent the year with the High-A Florida Fire Frogs, working to a 4–3 record and 2.47 ERA with 73 strikeouts in 87.1 innings pitched.
 Wilson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-For the 2021 season, Wilson split time between the Double-A Mississippi Braves and the Triple-A Gwinnett Stripers, pitching to a 3-1 record and 2.34 ERA with 84 strikeouts in 50.0 innings of work.
+For the 2021 season, Wilson split time between the Double-A Mississippi Braves and the Triple-A Gwinnett Stripers, pitching to a 3–1 record and 2.34 ERA with 84 strikeouts in 50.0 innings of work.

-On November 18, 2021 the Braves placed Wilson on the 40-man roster.
+On November 18, 2021, the Braves placed Wilson on the 40-man roster.
 On April 11, 2022, it was announced that Wilson had undergone Tommy John surgery and would miss the 2022 season as a result.
-He was outrighted off the roster after the 2022 season then invited to spring training.
+On November 18, Wilson was non–tendered by the Braves and became a free agent.

+Wilson re–signed with the Braves on a minor league contract on November 22, 2022.
+He split the 2023 campaign between Gwinnett, Mississippi, Rome, and the rookie–level Florida Complex League Braves, accumulating a 2–0 record and 2.70 ERA with 18 strikeouts across 11 total appearances.

+Wilson split 2024 between Mississippi and Gwinnett, compiling a 4–3 record and 4.98 ERA with 63 strikeouts across 30 appearances out of the bullpen.
+Wilson was released by the Braves organization on September 20, 2024.